OpenDataServices/standards-lab/docs/developer/core-components.md

 The processor is responsible for starting, defining and communicating with processing jobs.
 Each processor implements a `start` function and a `monitor` function.

+When you run Standards Lab using docker-compose, the redis queue data is persisted in the `_build/redis-data/` directory.

 ## Utils

 Utility functions that are common to all of the django applications.